 In an interview, one transgender woman recently shared:

-Bottom line, all people—whatever their sexual identity, skin color, body shape or size—are more than just a collection of body parts and deserve love and respect.
+The bottom line is that all people—whatever their sexual identity, skin color, body shape, or size—are more than just a collection of body parts and deserve love and respect.

 Abuse and harmful stereotypes are not “entertainment”

-The porn industry seems to get a free pass to promote endlessly harmful and abusive content in the name of sexual entertainment—where this same content wouldn’t be accepted if any other industry had produced it.
+The porn industry seems to get a free pass to promote harmful and abusive content in the name of sexual entertainment.
+This same content wouldn’t be accepted if any other industry produced it.

-Think about it: if the average film or TV show had the same kind of misrepresentative, exploitative, and extremely abusive content that you see on mainstream porn sites, you can bet that those studios would be shut down and condemned for promoting the fetishization of LGBTQ+ individuals.
-But abusive pornographic content was not created in a vacuum, unfortunately.
+Think about it.
+If films or TV shows featured the same exploitative and abusive content as mainstream porn, those studios would be shut down.
+People would condemn them for promoting the fetishization of LGBTQ+ individuals.
+Unfortunately, creators did not develop abusive pornographic content in a vacuum.

-So, how can we help limit the advancement of harmful ideals relating to LGBTQ+ individuals and relationships and promote accurate ones instead?
+How can we limit harmful LGBTQ+ ideals and promote accurate, respectful representations of individuals and relationships?
 By spreading the facts about porn.
-Because everyone, regardless of gender or sexual orientation, deserves love, respect, and so much better than what porn often sells as “fantasy.”
+Everyone, regardless of gender or sexual orientation, deserves love and respect.
+They deserve so much better than what porn often sells as ‘fantasy’.

 You deserve more